wasp-lang/wasp/README.md

 ## Building / development
 You build the project with `stack build`.
-It uses `package.yaml`, `stic.yaml` (and possibly some other files in the future) and source files to generate files and build the project.
+It uses `package.yaml`, `waspc.yaml` (and possibly some other files in the future) and source files to generate files and build the project.

 It is recommended using `stack build --pedantic` to turn on pedantic code checking (-Wall, -Werror).

 `stack exec <my-executable>` will run executable in the context of stack project.
-In our case, `stack exec stic-exe` will run Stic (build it first with `stack build`!).
+In our case, `stack exec waspc-cli` will run waspc (build it first with `stack build`!).

 Some useful command options when building:
 - `stack build --test` -> same as `stack test`.